Louisville vs. Georgia Tech Predictions & Picks – September 1

 Louisville Betting Info (2022)

-- The Cardinals have an implied moneyline win probability of 75.0% in this matchup.

-- The Cardinals covered eight times in 13 chances against the spread last season.
+- The Cardinals covered eight times in 13 matchups with a spread last season.

-- As a 7.5-point or greater favorite, Louisville had one win ATS (1-1) last year.
+- Louisville won once ATS (1-1) when favored by 7.5 points or more last season.

-- Last season, the combined scoring went over the point total four times in Cardinals games.
+- The Cardinals and their opponents combined to go over the point total four out of 13 times last season.

-- The over/under in this matchup is 49.5 points, 3.0 fewer than the average total in last season's Louisville contests.
+- The point total average for Louisville games last season was 52.5, three more points than the over/under for this matchup.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.